Discretely sampled signals and the rough Hoff process: Rough Hoff process convergence

-where $\rp{X}^\infty \in C\bra{[0,1],G^2(\RR^{2d})}$ is defined by
+where $\rp{X}^\infty \in C\bra{[0,1],G^{(2)}(\RR^{2d})}$ is defined by

-If in addition the finite variation process $V$ is bounded in $L^q(\PP)$ ($q\geq 1$) and $M\in\Mm^p$, then the convergence also holds in $L^{p\wedge q}(\PP)$. \end{Theorem} \begin{proof} First we prove the theorem for $V=0$.
-Assuming $M\in\Mm^p$ it follows from Proposition \ref{p-maximal-p-variation-bound} that the rough path collection $\seq{\rp{M}^D: D\in \Dd_{[0,1]}}$ satisfies uniform $p$-variation bounds in $L^p(\PP)$.
-Since $\abs{D}\to 0$, the collection also satisfies the tightness property of Corollary \ref{c-tightness}.
-Thus the second convergence statement follows from an application of \cite[Corollary 50]{friz2007differential} .
-In the case that $M\notin \Mm^p$ we obtain convergence in probability by a simple localization argument (as done in \cite[Theorem 14.16]{FV}).
+If in addition $V$ is bounded in $L^r$ for some $r\geq 1$ and $M\in\Mm^p$, then the convergence also holds in the $L^{p\wedge r}$-norm. \end{Theorem} \begin{proof} Throughout the proof we refer to technical results in Sections \ref{s-uniform} and \ref{s-maximal}.
+First we prove the theorem for $V=0$.
+Assuming $M\in\Mm^p \subseteq \Mm^q$, where $q\in (2,p)$, it follows from Proposition \ref{p-maximal-p-variation-bound} that the rough path collection $\seq{\rp{M}^{D_n}}_{n=1}^\infty$ satisfies uniform $q$-variation bounds in $L^q$: